8 Facts You Might Not Know About McDonald’s French Fries

 They’re made with real potatoes

 Yes, it might be a shocker but McDonald’s French fries are actually made with real potatoes.
 According to the McDonald’s website, their famous fries are made with Russet Burbank, Ranger Russet, Umatilla Russet and the Shepody potatoes.

 Check out what McDonald’s menu looked like the year you were born.

 They’re cut with a knife

 Some people believe that the perfectly straight fries are made using molds and fake potato goop.
 But since the fries are made with real potatoes, they are cut with a real knife.
-After the potatoes are skinned and washed, they are shot through a series of blades that cut them into French fries.
-The fries actually move through the machine at 60 to 70 miles per hour!
-By the way, this is how to get fresh French fries at McDonald’s every time.
+After the potatoes are skinned and washed, they are shot through a high pressure water tube at 60 to 70 miles per hour.
+The tube sends them to a series of blades that cut them into French fries.

 They’re flash frozen before they get to the store

 Before being packaged, the fries are dried, partially cooked and flash frozen.
 This maintains the color and crunch.
 They’re then sent out to McDonald’s franchises around the country.

 Love their McNuggets, too?
 Check out these McDonald’s chicken nuggets facts you probably didn’t know.

 There’s a reason they look just like the commercials